NZ is thirsty a f for PHP developers

 It must be a great time to be a PHP freelancer.
 With a pretty tough stereotype to fight, developers don’t always get the social recognition they deserve.
 But in a shortage, any contractor who comes riding to the rescue (even if they’re wearing jeans-with-running shoes and a Yogscast tee) is sure to be popular with the suits.
 In fact, any employee with PHP skills and an opportunistic streak is probably in for a good time.
 That daily bowl of pre-shelled pistachios may no longer be considered an unreasonable request.
 Or at the very least, pay rates might inflate a little.

 Keen to cash in?
 If you’re a developer with agency experience, a bit of home study and a pet project might be all it takes.
-There’s a useful ebook here to get you started.
+There’s the official PHP Manual here to get you started.
 Once you feel you’ve got a reasonable idea of what you’re doing, and there’s something in your portfolio to prove it, razzbri would love to hear from you.

 Perhaps the problem could be approached from a different angle, too.
 Although contractors really need to be able to hit the ground running, when it comes to employing permanent staff, do they really need specific PHP experience?
 Vend recently changed their hiring philosophy, and decided to focus on finding great developers, rather than experts in one thing.
 We’re impressed by their attitude.
 Good staff are an investment, and good developers’ skills should transcend their coding language.
 Here’s hoping more agencies catch on soon.